 Activities: This is an excellent place for any number of nature activities.
 Birding is fabulous here and the odds of seeing the Resplendent Quetzal are high.
 Other things to do include hiking, horseback riding, coffee tours, mountain biking, rafting, visiting an orchid farm, or an archeological tour.
 The chalets in the park are also a great place to do nothing at all.

-Pricing: $180 per person per night includes overnight in a suite or chalet in the park, 3 meals per day, half day tour with guide, free use of horses, mountain bikes, fishing rods and sauna.
-For a package with a full day tour each day you are there, plus roundtrip airport transportation, $250 per person per day.
+Contact us for prices includes overnight in a suite or chalet in the park, 3 meals per day, half day tour with guide, free use of horses, mountain bikes, fishing rods and sauna.